marcogambarini/arduino-spaceinvaders/README.md

 # arduino-spaceinvaders
-A Space Invaders game for arduino (you just need arduino uno and an LCD shield with buttons to play!)
+A Space Invaders game for Arduino (you just need Arduino Uno and an LCD shield with buttons to play!)

 2 versions: standard LiquidCrystal library and LiquidCrystal_I2C library.